If you’re the head of the household with groceries and petrol as two of your key spending categories, the Citi Cash Back card is one to acquire.

 Pumping petrol isn’t cheap in Singapore.
 If you own a car, the Citi Cash Back card can help you to get up to 20.88% in fuel savings at Esso or Shell petrol stations.
 You will also get 8% cashback when you pump at all other petrol stations worldwide.

-As luck would have it, you’ll be maximising your cashback gains from the Citi Cash Back card if your lifestyle expenditure is already falling under dining, groceries and petrol.
-Each category rewards up to $25 in cashback, with $75 cashback being the total maximum for each month.
+As luck would have it, you’ll be maximising your cashback gains from the Citi Cash Back card if your lifestyle expenditure is already falling under dining, groceries and petrol. $80 cashback is the total cap across categories for each month.

 For whom is the Citi Cash Back card best for?